With Trump hospitalized, more Covid cases emerge in White House and campaign

 At the debate this week, the President's children arrived wearing masks, but took them off during the event.

-On Friday evening, Trump's son Eric made it clear in Tweet that this was no ordinary situation as he called his father a "true warrior" and asked the President's supporters to join him in prayers.
+On Friday evening, Trump's son Eric made it clear in a tweet that this was no ordinary situation as he called his father a "true warrior" and asked the President's supporters to join him in prayers.

 "He will fight through this with the same strength and conviction that he uses to fight for America each and every day.
 I ask you to join me in praying for his recovery," Eric Trump said on Twitter.
 "I have never been more proud of someone and what they have had to endure."

-Note: This story has been updated with Republican Sen. Ron Johnson's positive coronavirus test.